Differentially Private Synthetic Heavy-tailed Data: Introduction

 \section{Introduction}

-Technological advances allow massive amounts of data to be collected from individuals and organizations, and analyzed faster at a lower computational cost.
-This represents a unique and unprecedented opportunity for researchers, but it also leads to disclosures of sensitive information.
-Due to growing societal concerns about privacy attacks, a great amount of data, especially those involving human subjects, are not publicly available, are only accessible through a secure platform, often monitored by data curators or disclosure boards, or are publicly available after being modified via disclosure protection methods (REF).
+Technological advances allow massive amounts of data to be collected from individuals and organizations and analyzed faster at a lower computational cost.
+This presents new and unique research opportunities for addressing many interesting problems.
+However, due to growing societal concerns about privacy attacks and loss of control over the collected data, especially those involving human subjects, a great amount of data is not publicly available and is only accessible through a secure platform.
+Such platforms are often monitored by data curators or disclosure boards or are publicly available after being modified via disclosure protection methods \citep{auxier2019americans, lee2021protecting, abowd20222020, census2023restricted}.
 The restricted access to data not only limits research progress in important human-related fields but also hinders reproducibility efforts in science.
-Developing reliable and efficient data privacy protection methods has received significant attention from society, governments, research organizations, and companies.
+Developing reliable and efficient data privacy protection methods has received significant attention from society, governments, research organizations, and companies \citep{bailie2019abs, nayak2020metainitiative, bach2022differential, whitehouse2023privacyreports, apple2023dpscenes}.